 The key to finding the right bottle for you starts with your preferred level of sweetness.
 “Depending on your taste preferences, it’s important to note which sparkling wine types will be dry versus sweet,” Coyle says.
 Next up: Know grape flavors.
-Coyle explains that Blanc de Blanc, for example, is made of Chardonnay grapes, which often evoke crisp apple, pear and citrus flavors, where Blanc de Noir is made from black or red Pinot Noir grapes with red berry flavors.
+Coyle explains that Blanc de Blanc, for example, is made of Chardonnay grapes, which often evoke crisp apple, pear, and citrus flavors, where Blanc de Noir is made from black or red Pinot Noir grapes with red berry flavors.
 Rosé, on the other hand, is made by blending a small percentage of Pinot Noir into the Chardonnay to make the wine pink.
-So which bottles will pack a whole lot of celebration into one expensive-tasting, but affordable, bottle under $50?
+So which bottles will pack a whole lot of celebration into one expensive tasting, but affordable, bottle under $50?
 We asked top sommeliers for their best recs.

 This non-vintage sparkling wine hails from Champagne, France, so it starts with a level of OG-ness that’s hard to recreate.
 It features a relatively high proportion of Chardonnay, which exudes an extra crispness and elegance, says Sarah Tracey, sommelier and founder of The Lush Life.
-“It’s blended with 15-20 percent aged ‘reserve wine’—a true signifier of luxury!”
+“It’s blended with 15-20 percent aged ‘reserve wine’—a true signifier of luxury.”
 Grab this bottle if you’re in the mood for fresh fruity flavors of apple and citrus combined with nutty notes of almond and elderflower.

-If you're trying to stay in a more affordable range, but retain quality and deliciousness, Stacey Khoury-Diaz, founder of Dio Wine Bar in Washington, D.C., suggests this California sparkling wine.
+If you're trying to stay in a more affordable range, but retain quality and deliciousness, Stacey Khoury-Diaz, owner of Dio Wine Bar in Washington, D.C., suggests this California sparkling wine.
 “The Blanc de Blancs, made from 100 percent Chardonnay is creamy with notes of toast and citrus,” she says.
-“While not technically a champagne, this sparkling is made in the champagne method, with champagne grapes.”
+“While not technically a champagne, this sparkling wine is made in the champagne method, with champagne grapes.”
 Plus, the winery practices sustainable farming, which is always a welcomed bonus.

 “It is impossible not to taste Duval-Leroy's 150 years of Champagne production in every sip of this wine,” says Tim Wallace, staff sommelier at Spruce Peak.
 “Duval-Leroy balances Pinot Noir and Chardonnay through the terroir of 15 different Cru vineyards in Champagne.”
 So whether you're celebrating with oysters or pork chops, you can pretty much count on Duval-Leroy to go with everything.

 When it comes to Champagne, the term “cuvée” means the first-pressed (aka the best) grape juice of the year.
-You can expect a not-too-sweet, chardonnay-forward blend that has a pleasant, honey scent.
-“The first sip has a lemon-meringue, creamy taste with a tart finish, and just seconds later your mouth is dry,” says Jeremy Allen, sommelier and general manager of MiniBar Hollywood.
-“It's more clean than complex and more red apple cider than grape juice, which makes it great for a celebration longer than a one-bottle sitting, or for earlier in the day.”
+You can expect a not-too-sweet, Chardonnay-forward blend that has a pleasant honey scent.
+“The first sip has a lemon meringue, creamy taste with a tart finish, and just seconds later your mouth is dry,” says Jeremy Allen, sommelier and general manager of MiniBar Hollywood.
+“It's more clean than complex and more red apple cider than grape juice, which makes it great for a celebration longer than a one bottle sitting, or for earlier in the day.”

 According to Josie Zeiger of MFW Wine Co., this is one of the most readily available Champagnes on the market.
 “Perrier-Jouët (you pronounce the t) is classic and feminine, made from Pinot Noir, Pinot Meunier, and Chardonnay,” she says.
 “It carries notes of fresh apples and lemons with aromas of tropical fruit and spices.”
 Since it is so elegant and crisp, she loves to see it served with a raw bar, or any light shellfish dish, though it could easily be paired with wedding cake, too.

 Gosset only uses juice from the first-pressed grapes of the season and conducts the fermentation process in small oak barrels.
 This gives the Champagne an unrivaled richness that’s typically found in slow-maturing wines.
-“The flavors include lemon cake, poached pear, ginger and apple with delicate acidity and a creamy finish,” says Justin Evelyn, sommelier and executive hospitality manager at Bagby Beer in Oceanside, California.
+“The flavors include lemon cake, poached pear, ginger, and apple with delicate acidity and a creamy finish,” says Justin Evelyn, sommelier and executive hospitality manager at Bagby Beer in Oceanside, California.